ethereum-optimism/optimism/specs/deposits.md

 [L1Block.sol]: ../packages/contracts/contracts/L2/L1Block.sol

-The bytecode to add to the genesis file will be located in the `deployedBytecode` of the [JSON artifact file][l1-block-artifacts] corresponding to L1Block.sol (this link will be broken unless you've built the contracts with `yarn build` in the `packages/contracts` directory).
+After running `yarn build` in the `packages/contracts` directory, the bytecode to add to the genesis file will be located in the `deployedBytecode` field of the build artifacts file at `/packages/contracts/artifacts/contracts/L2/L1Block.sol/L1Block.json`.

-[l1-block-artifacts]: /packages/contracts/artifacts/contracts/L2/L1Block.sol/L1Block.json

 ## L1 Transaction Deposits